joeltok/performance-stopwatch/README.md

 ## Checkpoint messages - Tackling problem (1)

-Add a checkpoint message to each call to any function of stopwatch.
+Add a message to each call to any function of stopwatch.

 ```js
 const { Stopwatch } = require('performance-stopwatch');